arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 To showcase the ability of the Linux layer and Arduino layer extended by M4 Core, we will build a multi-protocol gateway that will receive MQTT protocol packages using EMQX as the broker, retrieve the data from a local sensor attached to Portenta via RPC mechanism, wrap the data together and send to *The Things Network* using LoRa® connectivity within Cayenne Low Power Payload Encoder.

 The Cayenne Low Power Payload Encoder is one of the payload formatters for data exchange between end devices and has compatibility support for Arduino boards.
-The encoder has the capability to decode CayenneLPP payload formats without additional custom code, and it helps simplify data transmission over LPWAN networks as LoRaWAN®.
+The encoder has the capability to decode CayenneLPP payload formats without additional custom code and it helps simplify data transmission over LPWAN networks.

 ***You can find more information regarding Cayenne Low Power Payload Encoder by following [here](https://www.thethingsindustries.com/docs/integrations/payload-formatters/cayenne/)***